philsmt/pashmap/README.md

 # EXtra-pasha

-EXtra-pasha (**pa**rallelized **sha**red memory) provides tools to process data in memory in a parallelized way with an emphasis on shared memory and zero copy.
-Thus, it is currently limited to a single node using threads or processes.
+EXtra-pasha (**pa**rallelized **sha**red memory) provides tools to process data in a parallelized way with an emphasis on shared memory and zero copy.
 It uses the map pattern similar to Python's builtin map() function, where a Callable is applied to potentially many elements in a collection.
 To avoid the high cost of IPC or other communication schemes, the results are meant to be written directly to memory shared between all workers as well as the calling site.
+The current implementations cover distribution across threads and processes on a single node.

 ## Quick guide